neondatabase/website/content/docs/guides/logical-replication-concepts.md

 PUBLICATION users_publication;
 ```

-A subscription requires a unique name, a database connection string, the name and password of your replication role, and the name of the publication that it is subscribing to.
+A subscription requires a unique name, a database connection string, the name and password of your replication role, and the name of the publication it subscribes to.

 ## How does it work under the covers?

-While the publisher and subscriber model forms the surface of PostgreSQL logical replication, the underlying meachanism is driven by a few key components, described below.
+While the publisher and subscriber model forms the surface of PostgreSQL logical replication, the underlying mechanism is driven by a few key components, described below.

 ### Write-Ahead Log (WAL)

 The WAL is central to Postgres's data durability and crash recovery mechanisms.
 In the context of logical replication, the WAL records all changes to your data.
 For logical replication, the WAL serves as the primary source of data that needs to be replicated.
-It's the transaction data captured in the WAL that is processed and then relayed from a publisher to a subscriber.
+It's the transaction data captured in the WAL that's processed and then relayed from a publisher to a subscriber.

 ### Replication slots

 Replication slots on the publisher database track replication progress, ensuring that no data in the WAL is purged before the subscriber has successfully replicated it.
-This mechanism serves to maintain data consistency and prevent data loss in cases of network interruption or subscriber downtime.
+This mechanism helps maintain data consistency and prevent data loss in cases of network interruption or subscriber downtime.

 Replication slots are typically created automatically with new subscriptions, but they can be created manually using the `pg_create_logical_replication_slot` function.
 Some "subscriber" data services and platforms require that you create a dedicated replication slot.
 This is accomplished using the following syntax: